 We calculate simulated compensation by fitting the simulated performance metrics to the compensation contracts.
-Since performance is simulated at the firm-year-grant-metric level, we calculate the simulated compensation at the firm-year-grant-metric level.
+Since performance is simulated at the firm-year-grant-metric level, we calculate the simulated compensation at that same level.
 We then aggregate the metric-level compensation into the grant level based on information in Incentive Lab about the relation between the various performance metrics.
 Compensation contracts are either separable or non-separable contracts.
 Separable contracts allow CEOs to earn part of the bonus, RSU, or option grants even though some of the performance metrics do not meet their goal threshold, while non-separable contracts result in zero payout if any of the performance metric thresholds is not met.
 Further, following Incentive Lab, we add the equally-weighted pay from all metrics in separable contracts to get total simulated pay at the grant level.
 For a CEO with more than one grant in a given year, we add simulated pay from all her grants.
+We add salary, other compensation, and discretionary bonus -paid at the discretion of the board and not formally tied to performance- to the simulated pay values at the firm-year level and calculate the mean, variance, and skewness of pay across the simulated values.